sstchur/coding_practice/FindTheTownJudge/Readme.md

 Suppose we track only trustees and their in-degrees; that is, the number of incoming edges to a given trustee (one who is trusted).
 We know this number must be N-1 for the person to have a shot at being the town judge (i.e. everyone trusts him).
 We also know that he must trust no one if he is to be judge.
 We don't need to track out-degrees of *all* trustees; even *one* out-edge eliminates a person from being judge.

 We can track in-degrees of trustees and also separately track possible judges.
-For any person with an out-going edge, we'll set that person's key to false in the possibleJudges hash.
-Only if a trustee has accumulated N-1 in-coming edges *and* he isn't already set to fasle in the possibleJudges hash, will we set his value to true in the possibleJudges hash.
+For any person with an outgoing edge, we'll set that person's key to false in the possibleJudges hash.
+Only if a trustee has accumulated N-1 incoming edges *and* he isn't already set to fasle in the possibleJudges hash, will we set his value to true in the possibleJudges hash.

 Here's what it looks like: